-I force myself to look across the table at Devon and smile.
-My breath hitches and my chest heaves.
+I again force myself to look at Devon and nod.
+My stomach lurches and I swallow back the rising bile.
 He’s not like the others, there are bits of flesh still clinging to his face, chest, and arms.
-It slumps off of him in a gooey pile, falling on the table and into his lap.
+It sloughs off of him in a gooey pile, falling on the table and into his lap.

 I sound like a bad exercise video, but it’s comforting me.
-The things notice and move closer, puzzled by my reaction.
+The creatures notice and move closer they are puzzled by my reaction.
 They are literally feet from me.
-I look up at the closest one, gritting my teeth.
+I look up at the closest one and grit my teeth.
 I won’t give you the satisfaction, I yell in my head.
 I’m hoping that they can hear me loud and clear.
-A horrible vibration comes over me in waves, washing me with unimaginable pain.
-It’s all I can do to not yelp in anguish.
+A horrible vibration comes over me in waves, bathing me in unimaginable pain.
+It is taking every ounce of my concentration to not yelp in agony.

-I’m coaching myself to fight through the pain.
+I’m coaching myself to fight through it.
 At last it’s too much and I wrap my arms around my belly, rocking back and forth.
 I remind myself again that Devon is still there in the real world staring at my every move.
 “Sorry,” I say, “I need to run to the restroom.”
-I don’t wait a second longer than I have to, before I’m out of my seat.
+I don’t wait a second longer than I have to before I’m out of my seat.
 I try and walk normally toward the back, but I know I will have to walk past these awful beings.
 I expect them to move aside, but they don’t.
-They just stare at me through the deep, dark hooded cloaks.
+They just stare at me through the swirling darkness of Their hooded cloaks.
 I groan at the immense pain but put one foot in front of the other.